Marguerite de La Rocque

 Marguerite de La Rocque de Roberval (fl 1536~1542) was a French noblewoman who spent some years marooned on the Île des Démons in the Gulf of Saint Lawrence, off the coast of Quebec.
 She became well-known after her subsequent rescue and return to France; her story was recounted in the Heptameron by Queen Marguerite of Navarre, and in later histories by François de Belleforest and André Thévet.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marguerite de La Rocque" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marguerite de La Rocque" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools